equinor/fmu-tools/docs/qcproperties.rst

                   values, as it is the name that are used to group the data.

     filters
-        Dictionary with additional filter (optional).
+        Dictionary with additional filters (optional).

-        Only discrete parameters are supported.
-A selector can be input as a filter, this will override any existing filters specified directly on the selector.
-        The key is the name (or path) to the filter parameter / log, and the value is a dictionary with one of two options:
+        The key is the name (or path) to the filter parameter / log, and the value is a dictionary with options:

-        ``include``: List of values to include (optional)
+        ``include``: List of values to include for discrete parameters

-        ``exclude``: List of values to exclude (optional)
+        ``exclude``: List of values to exclude for discrete parameters

+        ``range``: List with two entries, defining minimum and maximum values to use for continous parameters

-        ``pfile``: Name (or path) to file containing the parameter e.g. INIT file (optional)
+        ``pfile``: Name (or path) to file containing the parameter e.g. INIT file

+        .. note:: If a selector or property is input as a filter, this will override any existing filters specified directly on the selector/property.

         .. seealso:: Option ``"multiple_filters"`` below which can be used to extract statistics multiple times with different filters.

     multiple_filters
-        Option for extract statistics multiple times with different filters (optional).
+        Option that can be used to extract statistics multiple times with different filters (optional).

         The input is a dictionariy where the keys are the "name" (ID string) for the dataset, and the value is the dictionary of filters (Same format as ``filters`` above)